ZupIT/beagle-docs/content/en/Resources/Cache/How to configure cache.md

 ## Configuring and customizing the cache

-There are allowed customization by the default class that exists in the cache, like lifetime and maximum quantity of records in memory and disk.
+There are customization allowed by default class that exists in the cache, like life time and maximum quantity of records in memory and disk.

-In case the default approach does not solve the problem, the application is free to replace the default implementation to another one that fits better.
+In case the default approach does not solve the problem, the applicantion is free to replace the default implementation to another one that fits better.
 For that, the class responsible for the cache management needs to be in accordance with the `CacheManagerProtocol` protocol.

 Every platform has different specifications to configure the cache.